-Homeschooling, also known as roadschooling, is a great way to teach your kids all that they need to know.
-Before you take that homeschooling on the road, you might wonder how to make it work.
-In this post, we’re going to take a closer look at homeschooling your kids on the road and discuss some lessons learned from folks out there doing it.
+Homeschooling while traveling, also known as “roadschooling,” is a great way to teach your kids all that they need to know.
+Before you take homeschooling on the road, you might wonder how to make it work.
+In this post, we’re going to take a closer look at homeschooling your kids on the road and discuss some lessons learned from folks living the lifestyle.
 Let’s dive in.

 Choose Curriculum Model That Works For Your Family

 As you might imagine, online curriculums are varied.
 They allow your children to learn at their own pace and are often guided.
 There’s a proven plan behind the good ones, and you can often be sure your kids are learning what they need to.
 Two that seem popular are Time4Learning and Khan Academy, though there are many others.
-You’ll need an internet connection for your kids to complete these assignments, which can be a challenge on the road sometimes.
+You’ll need an internet connection for your kids to complete these assignments, which can pose a challenge on the road, but is not insurmountable.

 No matter what program or curriculum you choose, you still need to be involved in your child’s schooling.
-Ana Willis of They Call Me Blessed, said in Episode 74 of our podcast that you don’t actually even need to know the types of things your kids are learning.
+Ana Willis of They Call Me Blessed, said in a roadschooling episode of our podcast that you don’t actually even need to know the types of things your kids are learning.
 “You’re learning alongside them,” she said.
-“And when you make that change in your mind that you don’t need to know it all to do it, it changes everything.”
+“And when you make that change in your mind, that you don’t need to know it all to do it, it changes everything.”

 As you can imagine, a good curriculum removes some of the burden of you, the parent, to be the teacher.
 While having a good curriculum or plan can be important, it’s not everything.
 When homeschooling on the road, you have the flexibility to let your child’s education branch out and blossom with their interests.